The Second Seal Unleashed: The Red Horse of Revelation and the Birth of Global Conflict

 The rider of the red horse of Revelation will remove peace from the earth.

-How Will the Red Rider Cause War?
+How Will the Red Horse of Revelation Cause War?

 We only need to go back about twenty five hundred years ago to learn why all this war is going to take place in the last days.
 It’s God’s Word through His prophet Jeremiah that gives us the answer.